Romans 10:16

 they have not all obeyed the gospel.
 For Isaiah said, Lord, who has believed

-matter how bad it gets, there is always the good news of eternal life in Jesus
+how bad it gets, there is always the good news of eternal life in Jesus Christ.

-Christ.
 Salvation is free and available.
-The basic message is very simple in a
+The basic message is very simple in a certain

-every human in the world has the capacity to understand the message of
+human in the world has the capacity to understand the message of salvation that

 The wonderful story of God’s love and